kenzo0111/WBIMPS-CNSC/docs/iar-database.md

-# Inspection Acceptance Report (IAR) — Database / Migration Guide
+# Inspection Acceptance Report (IAR) — Database / Migration Guide (moved)

-This short guide explains how to ensure the `inspection_acceptance_reports` table is present in your development database (Option B — use the project's default database).
+This document has been reorganized into a subfolder for clarity.
+Please see: `docs/database/iar-database.md`

 ## Overview